dudeperf3ct/dudeperf3ct.github.io/_posts/2018-10-17-Introduction-to-Convolutional-Neural-Networks.md

 We have seen INPUT, CONV, RELU and FC layer in this and previous post.
 We will look into POOL layer.

+#### POOLING

-POOLING: Pooling functions as a dimension reduction technic.
+Pooling functions as a dimension reduction technic.
 It is also referred to as a downsampling layer.
 But unlike kernel which reduces all dimensions, pooling keep channel dimension untouched.
 This reduces the size of the feature maps thus reducing the number of nodes in the future layers which improve efficiency of the model.
 Basically Pooling outputs a certain statistics for a certain among of input.
 This introduces a feature stronger than Equivariant representation — Invariant representation.
 In short, it is used to detect the object regardless of where the object is placed.
 For e.g., we want our network to output label 2, even if input example of 2 is in far right corner or bottom left corner.
 There are many types of pooling layer, Max-pooling, Average-pooling, GlobalMaxPooling, GlobalAveragePooling.

 <p align="center">
 <img src='/images/mnist_cnn_files/maxpooling.png' />